john-whiting/john-whiting/README.md

 I am John Whiting, a Bachelor of Computer Science major.

-Currently, I'm working as a Coop, but in my free time, I like to spend time on learning new langauges and new computer science methodologies.
+Currently, I'm working as a Coop, but in my free time, I like to spend time learning new languages and new computer science methodologies.

-Some of the langauges that I am currently learning/looking to learn are Go, C, Julia, and Dart.
+Some of the languages that I am currently learning/looking to learn are Go, Rust, and Dart.

 ## My Experience

-Here is a full list of the programming langauges/tools that I've used and learned:
+Here is a full list of the programming languages/tools that I've used and learned:

 - Python
+- C
 - C++
 - C#
 - Java